What is a Certified Divorce Financial Analyst?

-Consider that nearly one million couples will divorce annually in the United States and during that time they will be faced with some of the most important financial decisions of their lives; this could be especially true for women who have not been involved in the family finances up until this point.
-Your divorce attorney will handle the legal aspects of the divorce, but you may find you will reap a great reward from working with a Certified Divorce Financial Analyst can help you avoid costly financial mistakes in your divorce settlement.
+Consider that nearly one million couples will divorce annually in the United States, and during that time, they will be faced with some of the most important financial decisions of their lives; this could be especially true for spouses who have not been involved in the family finances up until this point.
+While your divorce attorney will handle the legal aspects of the divorce, an experienced Certified Divorce Financial Analyst can help you avoid costly financial mistakes in your divorce settlement.

 Smoothing the financial aspects of your divorce will help you move toward the future with greater clarity, purpose, and confidence.